 Venice Regional Bayfront Health is accredited by the Joint Commission and is a primary stroke care center.
 It has been named as a Top 50 Cardiovascular Hospital by Thomas Reuters, and it is award-winning for patient safety and surgery excellence.
 Medicare patients are accepted.

 This area has a humid subtropical climate with essentially two seasons, one rainy (June through September) and one dry (October through May).
 Winter temperatures are in the 50s, 60s and low 70s, and summer temperatures are in the 80s and 90s.

 Recommended as a Retirement Spot?
 Yes | Is Florida Tax-Friendly at Retirement?
 Yes

-A good hospital, clean beaches, a good senior center, plenty of outdoor recreation and a mature demographic make Venice a spot to consider for retirement.
+Clean beaches, a good senior center, a good hospital, plenty of outdoor recreation and a mature demographic make Venice a spot to consider for retirement.

 Named Pascua Florida by Juan Ponce De Leon, the Sunshine State did not enter the Union until March 3, 1845.
 Balmy mild winters began attracting snowbirds to the state in the late 19th century.
 Retirees continue to flock to the state.
 It's not hard to see why tourism has become the leading industry.

 International trade and citrus are also major contributors to the state's economy.
 Eighty percent of the nation's oranges and grapefruits are grown here, and 40 percent of all U.S. exports to Latin America flow through Florida.

 Florida's landscape includes uplands and coastal plains.
 It contains more than 11,000 miles of waterways and about 4,500 islands spread across 10 acres.